beaule/bad-habits/README.md

-## your financial psy to help you stopping with bad habits
+## your financial psy to help you stop with bad habits